-- a) Open hinged control panel enclosure cover and inspect wiring and terminals.
+- a) Open hinged control panel enclosure cover mounted to the counterweight and inspect wiring and terminals.
 Terminals should be securely crimped to wires and insulation sound.
 Terminal screws should be tight. - b) Check condition of contactor assembly, transformer, and upper limit switches.